anthony-mestdach/TrafficComputerVision/README.md

 This repository contains basic applications for traffic sign recognition and lane detection.
 The code is written in C# .NET and uses Emgu CV (3.1.0.2504) as wrapper for OpenCV.

 ## TrafficSignRec
 A SURF (Speeded up robust features) based detection and recognition tool.
 It uses the homography with RANSAC to increase stability.
-A set of known signs is matched with candidats in the image.
+A set of known signs is matched with candidates in the image.

 ![TrafficSignRec demo](https://github.com/anthony-mestdach/TrafficComputerVision/blob/master/Code/Results/TrafficSignRec/Afbeelding1.png)